nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. Test case: Delete the data file from the directory containing tuteez.jar to simulate missing file.
-      Expected: A new data file will be automatically created with default set of "dummy" students when the tuteez.jar is run.
+      Expected: A new data file will be automatically created with default set of "dummy" students when tuteez.jar is run.